rabbitmq/rabbitmq-oauth2-tutorial/README.md

   ]},
 ```

 **NOTE**: When the user logs out, or its RabbitMQ session expired, or the token expired, the user is directed to the Management landing page which presents the user with a button labeled Click here to login.
-The user is never redirected back to the url configured in `oauth_provider_url`.
+The user is never redirected automatically back to the url configured in `oauth_provider_url`.
+Only when the user clicks on the button, it is redirected to the configured in `oauth_provider_url`.

 ## Access other protocols using OAuth 2.0 tokens